RAOE/RAOE/README.md

-Hi!
-My name is xuyuanfeng ,I am working for CodeSnap.idea rencently.
+Hi there!
+My name is Xuyuanfeng, and I've been working on CodeSnap.idea lately.

-If you have any code question ,You can E-mail to me ,my E-mail is a986771570@gmai.com.
+If you've got any coding queries or need assistance, just shoot me an email at a986771570@gmail.c.

-If you enjoy what I've created, please feel free to sponsor me.
+And if you're digging what I've put together, feel free to show your support with a sponsorship.
+Every little bit helps!

 <a href="https://afdian.com/a/xuyuanfeng"><img width="131" alt="Group 31" src="https://github.com/RAOE/CodeSnap.idea/blob/main/doc/logo.png"></a>
 <img src="https://github-profile-trophy.vercel.app/?username=RAOE&theme=flat&column=7" alt="logo" height="160" align="center" style="margin: auto; margin-bottom: 20px;" />